Vigil marks four years since murder of Seattle advocate Donnie Chin

 "He was out doing what it is he loved to do for this community when he passed away," said Lee.

-Police said it appeared two rival gangs were shooting at each other, and Donnie Chin was caught in the crossfire.
-The case remains unsolved.
+Police said it appeared two rival gangs were shooting at each other, and Chin was caught in the crossfire.

 "He deserved better, so we are going to always fight for him," said Chin Magorty.

-Lee said, "We don't want his legacy to go unnoticed or unremembered."
+"We don't want his legacy to go unnoticed or unremembered," Lee said.

 RELATED: Victim 'very grateful' that Donnie Chin came to his aid